klardotsh/gale/README.md

 - Good old fashioned `curl` and `tar` in a shell script

-For more about the aforementioned config file for configuring search paths and resolving function conflicts, see `man 5 gluumy.conf` (link TBD).
+For more about the aforementioned config file for configuring search paths and resolving function conflicts, see `man 5 gluumy.conf` (link TBD, and will also become part of `gluumy doc` eventually).

 ## This Repo

 This repository contains various components:

-- `src/stage0` contains the bootstrapping compiler in dependency-free Lua 5.1.
-  This is an extremely unsafe, raw translator of gluumy source to Lua source.
-  Its output is unoptimized and only debatably readable.
-It also assumes all input code is type-safe. _Use of `stage0` is not supported for any purpose other than compiling `src/compiler` and any gluumy source files it may reference, notably, `lib/core`.
-Do not file bugs against `stage0` unless they directly cause broken `src/compiler` builds._ For now, the bootstrapping compiler will be retained such that the only requirement to build the gluumy compiler is a Lua 5.1 build, however there is no promise of how long this will last.
+- `src/stage0` contains the bootstrapping compiler in native-dependency-free Lua 5.1.
+Its output is unoptimized and only debatably readable. _Use of `stage0` is not supported for any purpose other than compiling `src/compiler` and any gluumy source files it may reference, notably, `lib/core`.
+Do not file bugs against `stage0` unless they directly cause broken `src/compiler` builds._ For now, the bootstrapping compiler will be retained such that the only native requirement to build the gluumy compiler is a standalone Lua 5.1 executable, however there is no promise of how long this will last.

 - `src/compiler`, `lib/compile`, `lib/tc`, `lib/lsp`, `lib/lint`, and `lib/fmt`
   are the actually-safe and as-production-ready-as-feasible gluumy compiler,